elies-ramon/elies-ramon.github.io/content/authors/admin/_index.md

 ## About Me

-I am Elies Ramon, a data scientist and machine learning researcher.
-Besides that, I develop R packages, both as part of my job and as a personal project.
+I am Elies Ramon, a data scientist and machine learning (ML) researcher.
+My Ph.D. was focused on customizing ML approaches (especially [kernel methods](https://en.wikipedia.org/wiki/Kernel_method)) to biological datasets, which usually have some unique traits that require nuance.
+After defending my thesis, I worked for the Catalan Institute of Oncology analyzing health-related data, including patients records and "omic" data from biological samples.
+Besides that, I have developed several R packages, both as part of my job and as a personal project.
 Some of these packages include [`kerntools`](https://elies-ramon.github.io/kerntools/) and [`kernInt`](https://github.com/elies-ramon/kernInt).
-You can see my complete portfolio at the [Projects](/projects) link above.
+Check [Projects](/projects) to see my complete portfolio.